apache/airflow/TESTING.rst

 ===========================================

 Breeze can be used to test new release candidates of packages - both Airflow and providers.
-You can easily turn the CI image of Breeze to install and start airflow for both Airflow and provider packages - both, packages that are built from sources and packages that are downloaded from PyPI when they are released there as release candidates.
+You can easily turn the CI image of Breeze to install and start Airflow for both Airflow and provider packages - both, packages that are built from sources and packages that are downloaded from PyPI when they are released there as release candidates.